Liam-Malone/ShooterGame/README.md

 # Shooter Game

-I'm going to make a simple 2d shooter game
+I'm making a simple 2d shooter game

 there will be extreme feature creep in this project - and that's the point